Finnish Navy: Continuation War

-Before the Continuation War five more torpedo boats were ordered from Italy.
-The base that the Soviets had acquired after the Winter War at the Hanko Peninsula divided the areas where the Finnish Navy would operate in two.
-This included the coastal artillery positions at Russarö and Osmussaar, which guarded the minefields blocking the entrance to the Eastern Gulf of Finland.
-Large mine fields were laid down in cooperation with the German Kriegsmarine when the war began.
-The coastal defence ships bombarded the Soviet base at Hanko until the Soviets evacuated Hanko in December 1941.
+Prior to the outbreak of the Continuation War in June 1941, Finland ordered five additional motor torpedo boats from Italy.
+The Soviet naval base established at the Hanko Peninsula following the Winter War divided Finnish naval operating areas and posed a significant strategic constraint.
+Coastal artillery positions at Russarö and Osmussaar guarded minefields controlling access to the eastern Gulf of Finland.

+At the start of hostilities, extensive minefields were laid in cooperation with Germany and the Kriegsmarine.
+Finnish coastal defence ships provided artillery support during operations against the Soviet base at Hanko, which was evacuated by Soviet forces in December 1941.

-Between 1941 and 1945 some 69,779 mines and mine sweeping obstacles were laid in the Gulf of Finland by Finnish, Soviet and German naval forces.
-The Soviet Navy laid 16,179 mines and 2,441 mine sweeping obstacles, the Finnish navy 6,382 mines, and the German navy's vessels, submarines and aircraft laid some 45,000 mines, of which 3,000 were magnetic mines.
-The last mine sweeping season was held in 1957, but the mine danger continued for some 10 more years, and there are still hundreds of World War II-era mines in the Baltic Sea.
-The greatest loss of the Finnish Navy occurred on 13 September 1941 when ran into a mine and sank.
-271 sailors died and only 132 were rescued.
-Most of the survivors later served in the Lake Onega flotilla, using old captured ships, including a steam-engined paddlewheeler.
+Between 1941 and 1945, a total of 69,779 mines and mine-related obstacles were laid in the Gulf of Finland by Finnish, German, and Soviet forces.
+Of these, Soviet forces laid 16,179 mines and 2,441 obstacles, Finland laid 6,382 mines, and German forces laid approximately 45,000 mines, including about 3,000 magnetic mines.
+Mine clearance operations continued after the war, with the final major minesweeping season conducted in 1957.
+Mine hazards persisted for many years thereafter, and unexploded World War II-era mines remain in the Baltic Sea.

-In 1942 the main focus of the war at sea was on anti-submarine warfare.
-Finnish and German naval forces tried to prevent Soviet submarines from gaining access to the Baltic Sea.
-However, the mine barrier had proven to be insufficient to completely stop Soviet submarines activities.
-The Soviet subs sank 18 ships, seven of which were Finnish.
-12 Soviet submarines were also sunk - three by Finnish submarines.
-The next step in submarine warfare was to completely block the Gulf of Finland with anti-submarine nets between Naissaar and Porkkala.
-This was done immediately after the ice cover melted on the sea.
-That barrier with its accompanying minefields effectively contained Soviet Naval vessels to the eastern part of the Gulf of Finland until the autumn of 1944, when the Soviets were able to use Finnish coastal seaways to circumvent the barrier.
+The Finnish Navy's greatest single loss occurred on 13 September 1941, when the coastal defence ship struck a mine and sank, resulting in the deaths of 271 crew members; 132 survived.
+Many survivors were subsequently reassigned to naval units on Lake Onega, which operated a variety of older and captured vessels.

+In 1942, naval operations focused largely on anti-submarine warfare.
+Finnish and German forces sought to prevent Soviet submarines from entering the Baltic Sea.
+Although initial mine barriers proved insufficient, Soviet submarines nonetheless suffered significant losses.
+Soviet submarines sank 18 merchant vessels, including seven Finnish ships, while Finnish and German anti-submarine forces sank 12 Soviet submarines, three of which were destroyed by Finnish submarines.

+To further restrict Soviet submarine access, anti-submarine nets were installed between Naissaar and Porkkala after the spring thaw of 1942.
+This barrier, combined with extensive minefields, effectively confined Soviet naval operations to the eastern Gulf of Finland until late 1944, when Soviet forces regained access following Finland’s armistice with the Soviet Union.

-In spring 1942 Finnish forces captured the island of Gogland.
-In July 1942 the Soviets made an attempt to occupy the small island of Sommers in the Gulf of Finland.
-The Soviets lost several smaller vessels (patrol and torpedo boats) together with 128 men.
-One-hundred and two Soviet soldiers were taken prisoner.
-During 1943 the navy received 14 new motor torpedo boats which were used to replace the old pre-war ones.
+In April 1942, Finnish forces captured the strategically important island of Gogland.
+In July 1942, Soviet forces attempted to recapture the nearby island of Sommers in the Gulf of Finland, but the attack failed.
+Soviet losses included several small vessels and 128 personnel killed, while 102 Soviet soldiers were taken prisoner.

+During 1943, the Finnish Navy received 14 new motor torpedo boats, which replaced older pre-war vessels.

-In 1944 the Soviets launched a major offensive against Finland, during which the navy fought in support of Finnish land forces the Gulf of Vyborg.
-In the end the ships were forced to pull out.
+In 1944, during the Soviet major offensive against Finland, the Finnish Navy supported ground operations in the Gulf of Vyborg.
+Facing overwhelming Soviet superiority, Finnish naval forces were eventually compelled to withdraw.